opensourcing-foundation-models/opensourcing-foundation-models.github.io/_pages/home.md

 - **Language Emergence:** Uncovering insights into how humans naturally engage in language games and employing Deep Learning tools to model this process.
 - **Deep Reinforcement Learning:** Showcasing RL approaches that leverage language games to foster planning and reasoning abilities.
 - **Modern NLP:** Recent works promoting self-improvement approaches for LLMs.
-- **Embodied :** Investigating the role of language gamification in the development of embodied agents.
+- **Embodiment:** Investigating the role of language gamification in the development of embodied agents.

 <br>